rusefi/rusefi_documentation/Saab-Trionic-8-Combustion-Detection-Module-on-Mazda-Miata-running-rusEFI.md

 meaning more detonation.
 Combustion signal seems to be just a comparator giving logical true if ion sensing wire voltage is below certain level.
 First wide pulse on the combustion output seems to be flame front phase while second wide output seems to be showing post-flame pressure, with the middle of this pulse correlating with moment of peak cylinder pressure.

-Knocking - note a lot of blue line pulses (1ms timebase)
+Knocking - note a lot of blue line pulses (1ms time base)
 ![knock](<Misc/Saab_Trionic_8_Combustion Detection Module_on_Mazda_Miata_running_rusEFI/saab_cdm_tldr_knocking.png>)

-Knocking (50us timebase)
+Knocking (50us time base)
 ![knock](<Misc/Saab_Trionic_8_Combustion Detection Module_on_Mazda_Miata_running_rusEFI/saab_cdm_knock_signal.png>)

-Not knocking or knocking way less - note lack of blue line low level pulses (5ms timebase)
+Not knocking or knocking way less - note lack of blue line low level pulses (5ms time base)
 ![no knock](<Misc/Saab_Trionic_8_Combustion Detection Module_on_Mazda_Miata_running_rusEFI/saab_cdm_tldr_not_knocking.png>)

 Combustion signal seem to be just a comparator